Muscle Gain Diet: Do you know the best 9 foods for muscle growth?

 Proper nutrition is essential to staying healthy and fit.
-If you want to train intensely with Runtastic Results, you need to fill your energy stores with the right foods – for maximum results.
-These nine foods are packed with power and can help you on your journey to achieving the body you always wanted.
+If you want to do challenging workouts with adidas Training, you need to fill your energy stores with the right foods – for maximum results.
+These 9 foods help you build strength and should be a regular part of your muscle building diet.

 Legumes are protein and fiber powerhouses.
 Lentils, for example, are especially high in protein.
-100 g of this dry good provide about 25 g of protein.
+100 g of this dry good provides about 25 g of protein.
 Their fiber content is also nothing to sneeze at.
 Just 100 g covers half of your daily requirement (30 g).
-How about eating a plate of vegan red lentil curry after your workout?

-Eggs are the perfect muscle building food.
+Eggs are the perfect food for a muscle gain diet.
 One chicken egg provides about 7 g of protein.
 Plus, its biological value is nearly 100.
 What does that mean?
 The higher the biological value, the more similar the protein in the food is to the body’s own protein, which makes it easier for the body to transform it into muscle mass.
 Two hard-boiled eggs, for instance, are an ideal post-workout snack.

 3. Flaxseed oil

 Quinoa is the ideal side dish for bodyweight training.
-100 g provides 15 g of vegetable protein.
+100 g provides 15 g of vegan protein.
 This grain is also very high in magnesium (275 mg), which plays a key role in muscle contraction.
-You are sure to love this recipe for colorful quinoa salad!

 Ginger not only strengthens your immune system: this Asian root is said to improve blood flow to the muscles (which helps with sore muscles!) and promote the breakdown of lactic acid in muscle tissue.
 This helps you recover quickly, so you are ready for the next workout.